meshtastic/meshtastic/docs/settings/canned-message-plugin.md

 ### canned_message_plugin_send_bell

-CannedMessagePlugin also sends a bell character with the messages.
+CannedMessagePlugin also sends a "bell character" with the messages.
-The [External Notification Plugin](external-notification-plugin) can benefit from this feature as it utilizes the bell character.
+The [External Notification Module](external-notification-plugin) can benefit from this feature.

+_We have an "External Notification Module", that can be set up to beep, when new message arrives.
+This module can also be configured to beep only when message contains the "bell character".
+See module documentation (link above) for details._

 #### Enable/Disable bell character
 <Tabs